 Companies that are in the process of liquidation must provide notice to the tax authorities no later than April 15 of the year following the fiscal year to be audited.
 The tax audit may cover the last fiscal year and the irregular year in which the company began its liquidation.

-The tax audit report must be filed during May of the year subsequent to the fiscal year concerned.
-The exact filing date is provided annually in the RM.
+The tax audit report must be filed during May 15 of the year subsequent to the fiscal year concerned.
+The filing date is often extended as part of the RM.

-Even if a company is not required to file the tax audit report, it may have to file detailed schedules and informational returns if it reports taxable income in excess of MxP$974,653,950 in the prior fiscal year or is publicly traded.
+Even if a company is not required to file the tax audit report, it may have to file detailed schedules and information returns if it reports taxable income in excess of MxP$ 1,016,759,000 in the prior fiscal year or is publicly traded.

 In addition, a nonresident or an individual taxpayer may be required to undergo a tax audit where an election is made to be taxed on the disposition of shares of a Mexican company on a net basis.
 In such a case, the Public Accountant certifies the accuracy of the amount of the net gain, if any, arising from the disposition.